codefellows-seattle-javascript-401n4/lab-16-bearer-auth/README.md

 7. _show dbs_
 8. _use dbs_ //should see 'switched to db dbs'
 9. _db.users.find({}).pretty()_
-10. to start my server, run this command in another terminal: $ nodemon server.js
-11. to create a user, open another terminal and type in this example user:
-_$ echo '{"username": "PeanutButter", "password": "yummyyum", "email":"peanut@restaurants.com"}' | http post localhost:3000/signup_

 ////////SIGNING UP FOR A USERNAME AND PASSWORD
 ////////////IF USING .then(res.send.bind(res))  in auth-routes.js